serviceUsr/miniature-waffle/README.md

-# OpenWrt GitHub Action SDK
+# OpenWrt GitHub Action Image Builder

-GitHub CI action to build packages via SDK using official OpenWrt SDK Docker containers.
+GitHub CI action to build images via Image Builder using official OpenWrt Image Builder Docker containers.
 This is primary used to test build OpenWrt repositories but can also be used for downstream projects maintaining their own package repositories.

 ## Example usage